EVS Consulting Services Key to Our Software’s Success

 Chris: Our software training is typically a two-day program.
 We run through all of the different modules within ES Optimizer and teach them about navigating through the software, understanding how the database was built, how we added buildings and floors and subsections, and how we added rooms.
 We also show them how to make changes to the room data so they can manage it in the future.

-And then the next piece we dive into is how to build work assignments and manipulate them.
-The work assignments are already built out by us, but as things change such as staffing, or the volume of patients in the building, they will be able to make changes to work assignments as they need to.
+And then the next piece we dive into is how to build workflows and manipulate them.
+The workflows are already built out by us, but as things change such as staffing, or the volume of patients in the building, they will be able to make changes to workflows as they need to.
 We also train them on how to create short staff assignments for when the need arises.

 “We have a really strong tech support department providing help for everything from a password reset to pulling specific reports to providing online training.” — Christopher Lucier